 As with her name, there is not much known.
 Delamarre, suggest it is based on a root aci-, the meaning of which is unknown.
-Olmsted suggest that it comes from a Celtic root acio- signifying ‘water’, derived from the IE *akuio-,
+Olmsted suggests that it comes from a Celtic root acio- signifying ‘water,’ derived from the IE *akuio-.

-Acionna is best understood as a local water-goddess since the three inscriptions of her were found in and around Orléans, and since her name sharing similarities with the two rivers the Essonne and the Esse.
+Acionna is best understood as a local water-goddess since the three inscriptions of her were found in and around Orléans, and since her name shares similarities with the two rivers, the Essonne and the Esse.

-Mother Goddess of the many rivers, springs, Baths, and Brockes. bringer of renewal and healing.
-She is a goddess that provides life for the land and for Villages.
-She is a calming present when you seek her out. bringing you back to purity.
+Mother Goddess of the many rivers, springs, Baths, and Brockes.
+Bringer of renewal and healing.
+She is a goddess that provides life for the land and Villages.
+She is a calming present when you seek her out—bringing you back to purity.

 Water – Substance of the primordial Mother Goddess

 Fountain – Water from the womb of the Mother source of life force